uiano/pr_for_relay_path_planning/code/README.md

 python run_experiment.py M
 ```

-where M is the number of an experiment, e.g., 6725, 6739, etc.
+where M is the number of an experiment, e.g. 6725, 6739, etc.

 The code of the experiments can be found in experiments/paper_experiments.py.